JonathanDC64/Platformer-Maker/README.md

 # Platformer-Maker
-An Open Source game in which you can create and share paltformer games
+An Open Source game in which you can create and share platformer games

 ----------